countr/website/content/blog/2022-08-03-countr-upgrade-maintenance-announcement.md

 We've changed up our website and made it easier to maintain and also moved documentation here as well, instead of having two separate websites.

-The community will also be able to contribute to the content of the website with tutorials or community posts where people can share their stories.
-More info on this in a future blog post :)

 We're also going to make changes to the status page, and will open-source this code as well.